finopsfoundation/kpis/README.md

 * % of spend that is untaggable
 * Hours between cost incurred and cost displayed to end team
 * Frequency of data updates
+* Avg price per hour of compute
+* Unit cost (spend divided by a business metric)

 ## Planned Projects